 Upward pressures on the rating of the government of France, and in turn on CDC's, are limited at this stage.
-While unlikely in the short term, the outlooks could return to positive and/or the ratings upgraded if France's fiscal and debt metrics were to improve materially given more significant structural measures on the State's spending policies.
+While unlikely in the short term, the outlook could return to positive and the rating ultimately be upgraded if France's fiscal and debt metrics were to improve on the back of more significant structural measures on the spending side.